 You will be given an appointment for a hearing and blood spot screening no later than 72 hours after the birth.
 We will examine a blood sample from the child's heel for 19 rare congenital diseases.

 We will also talk to you about breastfeeding and your overall well-being.

 A health visitor will visit you during the first week.
 They will call or send you a text message to arrange an appointment.

 The health visitor will advise you about the period after birth, the child's development, breastfeeding or other nutrition, and your new role as parents, etc.

 The midwife will make sure the birth is registered electronically and that the child is given a civil registration number.

 If you are married, you and your partner will automatically share joint custody of the child.

 If you are not married, you will have to fill out a form (Declaration of care and responsibility for paternity) within 14 days of the child’s birth.
 The form can be found at www.lifeindenmark.dk.
-The form must be completed and signed with NemID or MitID by both parents.
+The form must be completed and signed with MitID by both parents.